 Genetic investigations into other adrenocortical diseases and related tumors

-Through collaborations, we (i) apply general and pathway-specific microarrays to a variety of adrenocortical tumors, including single adenomas and MMAD, to identify genes with important functions in adrenal oncogenetics; (ii) examine candidate genes for their roles in adrenocortical tumors and development; and (iii) identify additional genes that play a role in inherited adrenocortical and related diseases, such as the Allgrove syndrome.
+Through collaborations, we (1) apply general and pathway-specific microarrays to a variety of adrenocortical tumors, including single adenomas and MMAD, to identify genes with important functions in adrenal oncogenetics; (2) examine candidate genes for their roles in adrenocortical tumors and development; and (3) identify additional genes that play a role in inherited pituitary, adrenocortical, and related diseases.

-Genetic investigations into pituitary tumors, other endocrine neoplasias, and related syndromes
+Genetic investigations into pituitary tumors, X-LAG, other endocrine neoplasias, and related syndromes

 In collaboration with several other investigators at the NIH and elsewhere, we are investigating the genetics of CNC– and adrenal-related endocrine tumors, including childhood pituitary tumors, related or unrelated to PRKAR1A mutations.
-As part of this work, we have identified novel genetic abnormalities in other endocrine glands.
+As part of this work, we have identified novel genetic abnormalities.

-Genetic investigations into other endocrine neoplasias and related syndromes; hereditary paragangliomas and related conditions
+Genetic investigations into the Carney Triad, other endocrine neoplasias, and related syndromes; hereditary paragangliomas and related conditions

 As part of a collaboration with other investigators at the NIH and elsewhere (including an international consortium organized by our laboratory), we are studying the genetics of a rare syndrome that predisposes to adrenal and other tumors, the Carney Triad, and related conditions (associated with gastrointestinal stromal tumors, or GIST).
-In the course of our work, we identified a patient with a new syndrome, known as the paraganglioma and gastrointestinal stromal tumor syndrome (or the Carney-Stratakis syndrome), for which we found mutations in the genes encoding succinate dehydrogenase (SDH) subunits B, C, and D. In another patient, we found a novel germline mutation of the PDFGRA gene.
+In the course of our work, we identified a patient with a new syndrome, known as the paraganglioma and gastrointestinal stromal tumor syndrome (or the Carney-Stratakis syndrome), for which we found mutations in the genes encoding succinate dehydrogenase (SDH) subunits A, B, C, and D. In another patient, we found a novel germline mutation of the PDFGRA gene.
 Most recently, in collaboration with a group in Germany, we identified an epigenetic defect (methylation of the SDHC gene) that may be used diagnostically to identify patients with the Carney Triad.

 Clinical investigations into the diagnosis and treatment of adrenal and pituitary tumors

 Patients with adrenal tumors and other types of Cushing's syndrome (and occasionally other pituitary tumors) come to the NIH Clinical Center for diagnosis and treatment.
-Ongoing investigations focus on (i) the prevalence of ectopic hormone receptor expression in adrenal adenomas and MMAD; (ii) the diagnostic use of high-sensitivity magnetic resonance imaging for the earlier detection of pituitary tumors; and (iii) the diagnosis, management, and post-operative care of children with Cushing's syndrome and other pituitary tumors.
+Ongoing investigations focus on (1) the prevalence of ectopic hormone receptor expression in adrenal adenomas and PMAH/MMAD; (2) the diagnostic use of high-sensitivity magnetic resonance imaging for the earlier detection of pituitary tumors; and (3) the diagnosis, management, and post-operative care of children with Cushing's syndrome and other pituitary tumors.

 Clinical and molecular investigations into other pediatric genetic syndromes